Business credit in 2026: how it works, when it makes sense and what to watch out for

 What does the law say about business loans?

-Always have a lawyer read the contract before you sign it, so that you don’t beat your head later on when you find out that you have signed very unfavourable terms or agreed to something that the other party did not warn you about.
+Always have a lawyer check the contract before you sign it so that you don’t bang your head later on when you find out that you have signed very unfavourable terms or agreed to something that the other party did not warn you about.

 Tip for article

-Tip: Mortgages are one of the most common types of loans.
+Mortgages are one of the most common types of credit.
 Did you know that you can also take out a mortgage on one spouse?
-Find out what conditions make it worthwhile for you to have only one spouse listed with the bank.
+Find out under what conditions it pays to have only one spouse on the bank.

 What can be used to secure a business loan?